RedisLabs/redislabs-docs/content/rc/security/access-control/data-access-control/role-based-access-control.md

 {{<image filename="images/rc/data-access-control-users.png" alt="Data access control screen." >}}{{< /image >}}

-## OSS Redis ACLs vs. Redis Enterprise Cloud RBAC
+## OSS Redis ACLs vs. Redis Cloud RBAC

 In open source Redis, you can create users and assign ACLs to them using the `ACL` command.
 However, open source Redis does not support generic roles.

-In Redis Enterprise Cloud, you configure RBAC using the admin console.
+In Redis Cloud, you configure RBAC using the Redis Cloud console.
 As a result, certain open source Redis ACL subcommands are not available in Redis Cloud.
 The following table shows which ACL commands are supported.

 {{<embed-md "acl-command-compatibility.md">}}